 What we have learned

 Those who lost their lives were also discovered.
-As they found skeletons, they noted they were surrounded by a void within the volcanic ash and pumice.
+As they found skeletons, they noted a void within the volcanic ash and pumice surrounding them.
 The excavators began pouring plaster of Paris into the spaces.
 What formed was heartbreaking casts of people in the final moments of their life that reflected the tragedy and horror of that day.
 Mothers holding babies, people writhing in pain, a terrified four-year-old, groups tightly huddled together, and even couples holding each other.
-There have been animals found as well, such as dogs and a horse.
+There have also been animals found, such as dogs and a horse.

 The impact of their story